Psalm 3: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint, the Latin text in the Vulgate and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.

 Commentary

 Matthew Henry

 According to Matthew Henry's Concise Commentary written in 1706, verses 1-3 represent David complaining to God of his enemies, and confiding in God.
 Verses 4-8 represent his triumphs over his fears, and "give God the glory", while "taking to himself the comfort".